hmrishavbandy/hmrishavbandy/README.md

 This is Hmrishav Bandyopadhyay.
-I am a second year PhD student at SketchX, CVSSP, University of Surrey.
+I am a PhD student at SketchX, CVSSP, University of Surrey.

 ### [Homepage](https://hmrishavbandy.github.io/)